 Smoking increases the risk of infections by making structural changes in the respiratory tract and decreasing immune response, according to a study of smokers and infection published in the Archives of Internal Medicine in 2004.
 In particular, Dr. Mengel says, smoking destroys cilia, the little hairlike fibers inside our noses, which can help increase infection risks.

-10. Be wary of sharing food with others.
+12. Be wary of sharing anything with others

 Double-dippers may be passing germs to those who eat after them, Dr. Mengel says, so maybe opt to steer clear of communal snacks—especially at your company's holiday party, when cold and flu season is in full swing.
 Also worth ditching: Sharing drinks with anyone else—it's just not worth it.

-Our purses pick up germs like we do, according to Joseph Brasco, MD, author of The Great Physicians Rx for Colds and Flu, so you could be re-infecting yourself every time you pick up your handbag.
+Our purses pick up germs like we do, Joseph Brasco, MD, author of The Great Physicians Rx for Colds and Flu, tells Health, so you could be re-infecting yourself every time you pick up your handbag.
 His suggestion: Put away your cloth purse during the winter months and carry one made of easier-to-wipe-down vinyl or leather.
 (Of course, you could always just buy more bags.)